 2021 Moldova: Vadim Rata (saved by Craig Gordon)

 If I have missed any, please let me know.

 * Updates to the original list, with thanks to several contributors, in particular Donald Train in the comments below:

-Since the article was first published, Lyndon Dykes scored for Scotland against Austria in September 2021, then missed against Israel, and Ryan Christie scored against Republic of Ireland.
+Since the article was first published, Lyndon Dykes scored for Scotland against Austria then missed against Israel, and Ryan Christie scored against Republic of Ireland.
 Craig Gordon saved a penalty against Moldova.

 Several missed penalties have been added:

 - George Young's penalty against France in 1949 was saved.

 - Billy Liddell shot wide against Hungary in 1955.

 - Dave Mackay's shot was saved by Jack Kelsey in the first minute of the match v Wales in 1958.